NoushathMoidu2020/Node-Express-Starter-Kit/README.md

 To use this starter kit follow below steps
 1. Clone this project into your ide, preferably intelliJ.
 2. Import as node project
-3.Run npm install
+3. Open a terminal from root folder run npm install
-4. Run the SpringBootStarterApplication from the IDE (note it runs on 8080 by default, if that's ocuupied already try to add custom port in application.properties          server.port=PORT_NO)
+4. From the terminal   (note it runs on 8080 by default, if that's ocuupied already try to add custom port in application.properties          server.port=PORT_NO)
 5. Open a browser and try accessing  http://localhost:8080/h2 login using db details mentioned in application.properties create database use EmployeeDDL.sql to create the sample table
 6. Open another tab in browser and try accessing http://localhost:8080/swagger-ui.html and play around the apis
 7. To build a jar run .\gradlew build from project root directory